shahrzad98/nextjs-mantine/README.md

-## This project does not have a demo and its copyright is licensed.
+## ⚠️ This is partial project and copy right is licenced.
+(NO DEMO)

 ----